-Immediately after the study’s publication in Nature, other astronomers began putting theory papers on the astronomy preprint archive that examined the conclusion of seeing such an unlikely event.
+Immediately after the study’s publication in Nature, other astronomers began putting theory papers on the arXiv astronomy preprint server, each examining the conclusion of seeing such an unlikely event.

 Scientists don’t like flukes — they prefer repeatable, testable things.
 That’s not to say unlikely things don’t happen.
 But when something with a near-zero chance of occurring actually comes to pass, it makes one think: Maybe that kind of thing isn’t so rare after all.

 “You shouldn't believe you got a 1 in 10 billion lucky break,” says Charles Steinhardt (Cosmic Dawn Center, Denmark).
 “You should instead believe that you've misunderstood the physics of an area where we know we need to learn a lot about the physics.”

 Indeed, many astronomers were putting their heads together to consider what it was we’ve misunderstood about stellar science.
 But as Steinhardt talked the discovery over with colleagues down the hall, he realized that in fact the probability of having found a GRB was so low that that other really unlikely things might in fact be more probable.